nemild/hack-the-media/software-engineers-media-guide.md

 ## Hacker News/Reddit
 **Example Hacks**

-- **Upvoting Ring**: Asking your friends and supporters to upvote (common in dev tool companies, training programs, incubators); this can work despite social network countermeasures
+- **Upvoting Ring**: Ask your friends and supporters to upvote (common in dev tool companies, training programs, incubators); this can work despite social network countermeasures
 - **Allied Commenters**: Get your allies to be the first commenters (which your friends will then upvote and bubble to the top), subtly shaping the views of everyone who reads the content
-- **Confirmatory Content**: Creating content that justifies pre-existing views or financial incentives of subreddit holders; see what popular views are before, and ape them (example: [cryptocurrency subreddits](https://twitter.com/fehrsam/status/892429946550837248) that promote their own currency, and discredit competing currencies)
+- **Confirmatory Content**: Create content that justifies pre-existing views or financial incentives of subreddit holders; see what popular views are before, and ape them (example: [cryptocurrency subreddits](https://twitter.com/fehrsam/status/892429946550837248) that promote their own currency, and discredit/ignore positive information about competing currencies)

 **Other Issues**

 - **Tribalism**: Tribal behavior by key influencers can determine how certain topics are received (example: Though HN was quite negative to MongoDB, what would the reaction have been if MongoDB was a Y Combinator company?, [How does one cryptocurrency subreddit approach another](https://twitter.com/FEhrsam/status/892430348285427713)?)
 - **No more experts**: No distinction for experts versus others; one layman has the same voting power as the world’s most thoughtful expert (Example: a non-engineer vs. the world’s most thoughtful database expert on MongoDB posts); readers may also not take the time to understand background/expertise of writer
 - **Different Needs**: Ideal tools for one group/use case don’t map to another group/use case, even though both share the same social network (Example: frontend engineer’s database preferences for a hackathon vs. backend engineer’s database preferences for production, [TDD and the needs of consultants](https://news.ycombinator.com/item?id=14664311))
-- **Commingling of engineers**: Frontend engineers, backend engineers, sys admins, and many others commingle on the same site; they often have wildly different needs, but when solutions are discussed they often don't indicate in which contexts they make sense
-- **Differential Opinions Mini-Community of Commenters**: Many posts have their own particular community of commenters, distinct from the broader community (e.g., a post on a Ruby gem attracts commenters who largely like Ruby, not the average HN reader); hard to speak as if "HN thinks ..." given these micro-communities
+- **Differential Opinions Mini-Community of Commenters**: There isn’t always a monolithic statement like “HN believes ...”; different posts can attract wholly different tribes in the comments, meaning HN is hundreds of sub-groups.
+	- A post on a Ruby gem, might attract an entire commenter group who are Ruby-ists that hold common views on opposing languages.
+You might see this as "HN believes X", but instead it's the subset of people attracted by that post that readers are in fact interacting with (see my response underneath the top comment [here])

 **Potential Antibodies**

+- Think of Hacker News as a bazaar — with many voices clamoring to get your attention to achieve their own particular objectives (i.e., for you to join their company, purchase their software/consulting services, use their open source tool)
+- Avoid trolls (see prettydiff's [great guide](https://github.com/prettydiff/wisdom/blob/master/Avoiding_Trolls.md))
 - For more on Hacker News, see [A List of Hacker News's Undocumented Features and Behaviors](https://github.com/minimaxir/hacker-news-undocumented)